Trippie Redd shines on “Love Letter To You 3.”

-You weren’t a real one if you didn’t have a crush on Topanga from Boy Meets World back in the day.
+You weren’t a real one if you didn’t have a crush on Topanga from Boy Meets World.

-You know what’s funny?
-I feel like Trippie Redd picks beats to rap/sing over that he clearly doesn’t fit on, because a lot of his releases this year has had him going ham over instrumentals I would probably give to Alessia Cara.
-In “Topanga,” the Ohio native continues to prove my point, dishing out lyrics about toting guns, stealing our women and riding out over this soulful/heavenly beat.
-Throughout, Trippie’s singing alternates between passionate and aggressive, prompting you to once again wonder whether or not he suffers from a bi-polar syndrome.
+I feel like Trippie Redd picks beats to rap/sing over that he isn’t supposed to fit on because a lot of his releases this year have had him going ham over instrumentals I would probably give to Alessia Cara.
+With that being said, on “Topanga,” the Ohio native talks about toting guns and stealing our women over this quirky/heavenly beat.

-I love when Trippie Redd mixes in daring vocals with some savage s**t!
-In “Firestarter,” that’s what you get, as our hero plays the third generation of Charlene “Charlie” McGee, causing terror over this emotional instrumental.
-Not only does he sing til his vocal chords are shattered, but he also spits some tough ass bars, bragging about his money and women, while also putting us down like we were fresh out the stove.
-Trippie, your recklessness needs no taming in the interest of getting me hyped up like this.
+On “Firestarter,” Trippie Redd causes pure terror over this captivating instrumental.
+Not only does he sing ferociously, but he also spits some tough-ass bars about his women and money.
+Trippie, your recklessness needs no taming in the interest of getting me hyped up like this!

 3. 1400/999 FREESTYLE

-On this site, I’ve given both Trippie Redd and Juice WRLD nothing but 5/5’s when they drop some lyrical s**t; that means “1400/999 Freestyle” is more than likely going to get a 5/5, folks.
+On this site, I’ve given both Trippie Redd and Juice WRLD nothing but 5/5’s when they drop some lyrical s**t; that means “1400/999 Freestyle” is probably going to get a 5/5 out of me, folks.

 “1400/999 Freestyle” is tougher than opening up a can of SPAM.
-On it, both Trippie and Juice WRLD throw nothing but hay-makers at this bass-heavy beat, literally sounding like n***as that want to go toe to toe with the Devil.
-They also talk about being these reckless figures that take drugs, smash women and tote hammers, subsequently serving as bad influences to kids all around the world.
-While Juice utilizes a bit more punchlines than Trippie on his verse, Trippie does kill’em with a nice flow, practically crusin’ his way to the finish line on his part.
+In the song, both Trippie Redd and Juice WRLD talk about being reckless individuals that take drugs, smash women, and tote hammers.
+While Juice gifts us with a bit more punchlines than Trippie does on his verse, Trippie does bless us with a nice rap flow on his.

-Juice WRLD reminds me of one those kids in high school that would randomly go on tangents when he sees a hard ass math question on his test.
+Juice WRLD reminds me of a high school kid that would go on tangents when he sees a hard-ass math question on a test.

 2. DIAMOND MINDS

-The Weeknd Elliot Trent translate the energy Trippie handed them into some auto-tune heavy/soulful s**t on their respective parts.
-All in all, I love the way this song flows, and the chemistry on it is tremendous!
+The Weeknd Elliot Trent translate the energy Trippie handed them into some auto-tune heavy/soulful s**t on their respective verses.
+All in all, I love the way this song flows!

 1. TOXIC WASTE

-I thought “Toxic Waste” featured Trippie’s best showing on this album.
-It sounds multi-cultural, he actually uses his inside voice on it, and most importantly, he opens up about truly wanting love and doing away with his personal demons.
-I think the melody he was able to give us on this song was highly infectious, and his vocal performance was beyond impressive.
+In “Toxic Waste,” Trippie Redd opens up about wanting love and doing away with his personal demons.
+I think the melodies that he gifts us with on the song are highly infectious and his vocal performance is beyond impressive.

 SONG BY SONG BREAKDOWN